Safety Advisory Group

 Mr. Yotaro Hatamura

-Professor Emeritus of the University of Tokyo, President of Hatamura Institute for the Advancement of Tehcnology
+Professor Emeritus, University of Tokyo, Representative of Hatamura Institute for the Advancement of Technology Ltd.

 Mr. Shinichi Kamata

 Professor Emeritus of National Defense Academy of Japan

 Senior Technology Advisor, Research Institute for Social Safety, Professor Emeritus, Rikkyo University